philoez98/Turf.jl/README.md

 ## Getting Help

 - **Have a bug to report?** [Open an issue](https://github.com/philoez98/Turf.jl/issues/new/choose).
-If possible, include the version of Turf and Julia, a full log, and a project that shows the issue.
+Include the version of Turf and Julia, a full log, and some code that shows the issue.
 - **Have a feature request?** [Open an issue](https://github.com/philoez98/Turf.jl/issues/new/choose).
 Tell us what the feature should do and why you want the feature.

+## Available Functionality

+A list with the currently available features can be found [here]("https://github.com/philoez98/Turf.jl/blob/master/Turf.md").
+Please open an issue if there's a specific *Turf.js* method that you'd like to have implemented.

 ## Contribute

 Contributions are highly welcomed and appreciated.
 If you want to contribute to this project, feel free to open an [issue](https://github.com/philoez98/Turf.jl/issues/new/choose) to discuss your proposal and its implementation.
 Once it's all good make a [pull request](https://github.com/philoez98/Turf.jl/pulls) and you're done.
 Thank you for helping out!